Iroise Dumontheil

+Iroise Dumontheil is Professor of Psychology and Australian Research Council Future Fellow at The University of Melbourne.
+Her current work focuses on the development of executive control and metacognition.

-Iroise Dumontheil is a Professor of Cognitive Neuroscience at Birkbeck, University of London and Director of Masters courses in Educational Neuroscience.
+She was previously Professor of Cognitive Neuroscience at Birkbeck, University of London. and she continues to be a member of the Centre for Educational Neuroscience.

 Dumontheil was awarded the Spearman Medal from the British Psychological Society in 2015, for her research in the social cognition and executive functions associated with the rostral prefrontal cortex, particularly in adulthood and their development during adolescence.